 In our experiments, we use gemma-3-12b-it, gemma-3-27b-it~\citep{gemma_2025}, Qwen-3-14B~\citep{qwen3technicalreport}, Llama-3-8B-Instruct~\citep{grattafiori2024llama3herdmodels}, phi-4~\citep{abdin2024phi4technicalreport}, and Falcon3-10B-Instruct~\citep{Falcon3}.
 We select various state-of-the-art open-source models to demonstrate the robustness and generalizability of our findings (see \autoref{app:model_details} for details).

 As explained in Section~\ref{subsec:neuron_selection}, we use $\text{BLEnD}_{\text{neur}}$, $\text{BLEnD}_{\text{ctrl}}$, and $\text{CRC}_{\text{neur}}$ for neuron identification.
-For evaluation, we employ $\text{BLEnD}_{\text{test}}$ and CulturalBench (CultB) to measure cultural knowledge, NormAd as a task involving both cultural knowledge and values, and WorldValuesBench (WVB) to assess understanding of cultural values.
-We also use short answer questions (SAQs) of $\text{BLEnD}_{\text{test}}$ to evaluate LLMs in a different task and multilingual settings.
+For evaluation, we use $\text{BLEnD}_{\text{test}}$ and CulturalBench (CultB) to measure cultural knowledge, NormAd as a task involving both cultural knowledge and values, and WorldValuesBench (WVB) to assess the understanding of cultural values.
+We also use short answer questions (SAQs) of $\text{BLEnD}_{\text{test}}$ to evaluate LLMs in a different task and in multilingual settings.
 In addition, we utilize four NLU benchmarks: $\text{CRC}_{\text{test}}$, CommonsenseQA (ComQA)~\citep{talmor-etal-2019-commonsenseqa}, QNLI, and MRPC~\citep{wang2018glue}, as comparison tasks that do not necessarily require cultural understanding.

-Regarding evaluation metrics, we use accuracy ($\%$) for all benchmarks except WVB.
+Regarding the evaluation metrics, we use accuracy ($\%$) for all benchmarks except WVB.
 For WVB, we frame the task as a prediction of a questionnaire response given the country.
-The questionnaire uses a Likert scale, and we adopt the ${\rm score}_c$ metric based on \citet{xu-etal-2025-self}:
+The questionnaire uses a Likert scale, and we adopt the ${\rm score}_c$ metric following \citet{xu-etal-2025-self}:

-$a_c^{(n)}$ is the majority answer among participants from country $c$, $p_{c}^{(n)}$ is the model prediction, and max distance is the maximum possible distance between the options and $a_c^{(n)}$.
-A higher ${\rm score}_c$ indicates greater alignment.
+Here, $a_c^{(n)}$ is the majority answer among participants from country $c$, $p_{c}^{(n)}$ is the model prediction, and max distance is the maximum possible distance between the options and $a_c^{(n)}$.
+A higher ${\rm score}_c$ indicates a stronger alignment.

-Considering the sensitivity of LLMs to task instructions~\citep{zhan-etal-2024-unveiling}, we prepare four prompt formats for each benchmark using ChatGPT (for BLEnD, the task instruction is included in the questions, so we prompt them without additional instructions).
-Further details are given in \autoref{app:dataset_details}.
+Taking into account the sensitivity of LLMs to task instructions~\citep{zhan-etal-2024-unveiling}, we prepare four prompt formats for each benchmark using ChatGPT (for BLEnD, the task instruction is included in the questions, so we prompt them without additional instructions).
+More details are given in \autoref{app:dataset_details}.